-American Battle Monuments Commission This agency of the United States government operates and maintains 26 American cemeteries and 30 memorials, monuments and markers in 17 countries.
+American Battle Monuments Commission This agency of the United States government operates and maintains 26 American cemeteries and 31 memorials, monuments and markers in 17 countries.
 The Commission works to fulfill the vision of its first chairman, General of the Armies John J. Pershing.
 Pershing, commander of the American Expeditionary Forces during World War I, promised that "time will not dim the glory of their deeds."
 Sicily-Rome American Cemetery and Memorial The Sicily-Rome American Cemetery and Memorial is one of two permanent American World War II military cemeteries in Italy.
 It commemorates American servicemembers fallen from the campaigns of Sicily and Italy through the liberation of Rome.
 The government of Italy granted use of this land in perpetuity as a permanent burial ground without charge.
+The cemetery offers free guided tours on request pending staff availability.